thomasnal/sp-parser/README.md

 ### VisitsLog

-Turns text records into a data structure used by report classes.
+Provides interface for accessing log file and processing its records.
+It is used by classes which calculate visits.

+### TotalVisits

+Counts every visit made by an IP address to any path.
+It calls VisitsLog and processes log file one line at a time.

 ### TotalVisitsReport

 It prints each path and number of visits to stdout in descending order.
-It counts every visit made by an IP address to any path.
 The count includes repeated visits.

 Example,
 ```